sahitpj/EigenFaces/REPORT.md

 Cov = 1/m(X'X)
 ```

-where m is the number of sample, X is the feature matrix.
+where m is the number of samples, X is the feature matrix and X' is the transpose of the feature matrix.
 We now perform this with the help of the numpy module.

 ```
 import numpy as np